-We updated all the claims and reporting policies for Amazon, FedEx, UPS, and USPS.
+We added our latest video and updated all the claims and reporting policies for Amazon, FedEx, UPS, and USPS.
 We also added information about contacting the sender when you have a stolen package.

 Sometimes packages get lost.
 But let’s face it—most of the time if you’re searching for a missing package it’s because someone swiped it from your doorstep.